A functional language that combines

 Native Compilation

-Compile to optimized C code or run directly with the evaluator.
-Get the performance of native binaries with zero runtime dependencies.
+Compile to optimized native binaries via Zig or run directly with the interpreter.
+Get the performance of native code with zero runtime dependencies.

 # Compile to native binary